 Rhode Islands are robust, pushy, and talkative birds.
 They are also among the most prolific egg layers.
 They are split into two categories, with the more common one being the “production” line.

 Chickens belonging to the “heritage” line have a genetic makeup that has remained mostly unchanged since their creation.

-When provided with adequate care and nutrition, Rhode Islands can live for more than eight years.
+Know that much of their lifespan depends on their care.
+When provided with adequate care and nutrition, Rhode Islands can live for more than 8 years.

 Factors that Affect Life Expectancy